cutcoin/documentation/cnt1_manual.md

 token supply is the total number of tokens with the 'token_name'.
 It can be value in the range 1 ..
 200 000 000, the latter is the total Cutcoin supply.

 The transaction that creates new token is called 'token genesis transaction' (tgtx).
-It has a specific structire and acceptance rules as, figurally, tokens being created out of thin air.
+It has a specific structire and acceptance rules since, figurally, tokens are being created out of thin air.

 Tokens have same default spendable age (10 blocks) as Cutcoin, so they can be transferred in approximately 20 minutes after their creation.